markwilson107/Note-Taker/README.md

 ## Description

 In order to keep organised and remember important things you need a way of taking notes and having them accessible from anywhere.
-This application allows you to create and save notes to a database hosted on a server, which can be accessed across all your decives.
+This application allows you to create and save notes to a database hosted on a server, which can be accessed across all your devices.

 ## Installation